S. Varalakshmi: Life

 Varalakshmi was born in Jaggampeta, Andhra Pradesh, India.
 She started her career as child artist in saint role in Balayogini (1937), when she was nine years old.
 Gudavalli Ramabrahmam was engaged by the pioneer filmmaker K. Subramanyam to direct the Telugu version of this movie.
 He spotted young Varalakshmi in Kurnool.
 Subramanyam later cast her in his classic Seva Sadanam (1938) with M. S. Subbulakshmi.
 She played a young friend of the heroine (M.S.), and they became close friends.
 She played a young girl's role in Parasuraman (Tamil, 1940) along with T. R. Mahalingam.
 T. R. Sundaram, cast her in a major role in his box office hit 'Aayiram Thalai Vaangi Apoorva Chinthamani' (1947).
 The title role was played by V. N. Janaki.
 The film was a major success and Govindan and Varalakshmi made an attractive pair.
 T. R. Sundaram cast her again in the lead role in 'Bhojan' (1948).
 Her first successful movie was Balaraju in 1948 produced and directed by Ghantasala Balaramaiah.
-She later acted with all top heroes in Telugu and Tamil industries including M K Tyagaraja Bhagavatar in the classic Tamil film by B A Subba Rao called 'Syamala' in 1953; Sivaji Ganesan (Veerapandiya Kattabbomman), M. G. Ramachandran (Chakravarthi Thirumagal, Maattukara Velan, Needhikku Thalaivanangu), Gemini Ganesan (Poova Thalaiya, Panama Pasama), N. T. Rama Rao (Satya Harischandra), A. Nageswara Rao(ANR) (Balaraju), V. Nagayya (Naga Panchami), Ranjan (En Magan) and R. S. Manohar (Maamiyaar).
+She later acted with all top heroes in Telugu and Tamil industries including M K Tyagaraja Bhagavatar in the classic Tamil film by B A Subba Rao called 'Syamala' in 1953; Sivaji Ganesan (Veerapandiya Kattabbomman), M. G. Ramachandran (Chakravarthi Thirumagal, Maattukara Velan, Needhikku Thalaivanangu), Gemini Ganesan (Poova Thalaiya, Panama Pasama), N. T. Rama Rao (Satya Harischandra), A. Nageswara Rao (ANR) (Balaraju), V. Nagayya (Naga Panchami), Ranjan (En Magan) and R. S. Manohar (Maamiyaar).
 She was also famous for her voice, and sung her songs in all movies she acted.
 Her roles as Sivaji's wife in Veerapandiya Kattabomman, and important roles in Poova Thalaiya, Savale Samali, Maattukkara Velan, Shivaji's sister in Raja Raja Chozhan and Neethikku thalaivanangu won her critical acclaim as a talented singer and actress in Tamil movies.
 In her later career, she acted in mother and aunt roles.
 She married film producer A. L. Srinivasan, an elder brother of Kavignar Kannadasan; they had two children named Nalini and Muruga She continued to act after marriage in senior roles in Telugu and Tamil cinema.
-She sang many beautiful songs in Telugu and Tamil films.
+She sang many songs in Telugu and Tamil films.

 Her son, S. Muruga, died after suffering cardiac arrest in Chennai on 22 October 2013.
 He lived for 48 years.

 Her daughter Nalini is a homemaker with 2 children.